 Student ID cards are obtained from the Campus Services Office.
 ID cards are automatically validated each term after registration.
 These cards must be carried at all times and presented to conduct university business.
 Go to www.fit.edu/campus_services/id/

 The student directory link is located below the Faculty and Staff Directory on the Welcome page of Access Florida Tech.
 Directory information will be disclosed in the student directory in accordance with the Federal Family Educational Rights and Privacy Act of 1974 as amended.
-Each student must complete the Request to Prevent Disclosure of Directory Information (PDF) form at the Registrar's Office if they DO NOT choose to supply this information.
+Each student can access and complete the Request to Prevent Disclosure of Directory Information (PDF) form online or at at the Registrar's Office if they DO NOT choose to supply this information.

 Your academic advisor is a very important person in your college career.
 She or he is here to help you achieve your educational goals, career goals and personal goals.
 To be successful, it is crucial that you develop a good relationship with your adviser.
 The responsibility for a successful advising relationship and college career is yours.
 Make the most of the academic advising process by initiating or maintaining this relationship today.